Introduction to Python

 1 2 3 4 5

-The above example would continue forever if you had enough calls to next()
+The previous example would continue indefinitely if it had enough calls to next()

 , or if it were used in a for